moby/moby/experimental/plugins_storage_driver.md

-# Experimental: Docker graph driver plugins
+# Experimental: Docker storage driver plugins

-Docker graph driver plugins enable admins to use an external/out-of-process graph driver for use with Docker engine.
+Docker storage driver plugins enable admins to use an external/out-of-process storage driver for use with Docker engine.
 This is an alternative to using the built-in storage drivers, such as aufs/overlay/devicemapper/btrfs.

-A graph driver plugin is used for image and container fs storage, as such the plugin must be started and available for connections prior to Docker Engine being started.
+A storage driver plugin is used for image and container fs storage, as such the plugin must be started and available for connections prior to Docker Engine being started.

-# Write a graph driver plugin
+# Write a storage driver plugin

 See the [plugin documentation](/docs/extend/plugins.md) for detailed information on the underlying plugin protocol.

-## Graph Driver plugin protocol
+## Storage Driver plugin protocol

-If a plugin registers itself as a `GraphDriver` when activated, then it is expected to provide the rootfs for containers as well as image layer storage.
+If a plugin registers itself as a `StorageDriver` when activated, then it is expected to provide the rootfs for containers as well as image layer storage.

-### /GraphDriver.Init
+### /StorageDriver.Init

 **Request**:
 ```
 {
-  "Home": "/graph/home/path",
+  "Home": "/path/to/storage/root",
   "Opts": []
 }
 ```

-Initialize the graph driver plugin with a home directory and array of options.
+Initialize the storage driver plugin with a home directory and array of options.
 Plugins are not required to accept these options as the Docker Engine does not require that the plugin use this path or options, they are only being passed through from the user.